Oreo O's: Experimental off-brand and worldwide return

 In early 2017, a subsidiary company of Post, Malt-O-Meal Cereals, continued selling the cereal in the United States as a market test.
 The only differences were that the marshmallows from the 2001 version were not included, the cereal contained artificial flavors and it did not use the Oreo name for licensing reasons.
 Instead, the cereal was called "Cookies & Cream" and was sold in bags in many Walmart stores.
 Due to high sales and a marketing deal made by Walmart, Post announced that Nabisco would once again co-brand the cereal.
 Soon afterward, Oreo O's were re-released with their original 1997 recipe worldwide as a Walmart Exclusive Product, including the United States on June 23.
-As of 2018, the cereal was available to all grocery stores.
+As of 2018, the cereal was available in all grocery stores.

 On June 17, 2019, Walmart started selling the cereal with the marshmallows from the 2001 recipe as an exclusive product for a limited time.
 Instead of being labeled "Extreme Créme Oreo O's", it was labeled "Mega Stuf Oreo O's".
 The product returned for a limited time in early 2024.